olets/zsh-abbr/README.md

 %

 # Rename an abbreviation
-% abbr -r gcm gm # note: scope- and type- specific.
-See below
+% abbr -r gcm gm
 % gcm[Space] # does not expand
 % gm[Space] # expands to `git checkout master `